-In order to exercise either defeasance option, the Company must irrevocably deposit in trust (the "defeasance trust") with the Trustee sufficient money or U.S. Government Obligations which, together with the payments of interest when due (and without reinvestment) to be received on the deposited U.S. Government Obligations to the date of redemption or maturity of the Senior Notes, as the case may be, will fully provide for the payment of principal, premium (if any) and interest on the Senior Notes to redemption or maturity, as the case may be, and must comply with certain other conditions, including delivering to the Trustee an opinion of counsel to the effect that holders of the Senior Notes will not recognize income, gain or loss for federal income tax purposes as a result of such deposit and defeasance and will be subject to federal income tax on the same amount and in the same manner and at the same times as would have been the case if such deposit and defeasance had not occurred (and, in the case of legal defeasance only, such opinion of counsel must be based on a ruling of the Internal Revenue Service or a change in applicable federal income tax law).
+In order to exercise either defeasance option, the Company must irrevocably deposit in trust (the "defeasance trust") with the Trustee money or U.S. Government Obligations for the payment of principal, premium (if any) and interest on the Senior Notes to redemption or maturity, as the case may be, and must comply with certain other conditions, including delivering to the Trustee an opinion of counsel to the effect that holders of the Senior Notes will not recognize income, gain or loss for federal income tax purposes as a result of such deposit and defeasance and will be subject to federal income tax on the same amount and in the same manner and at the same times as would have been the case if such deposit and defeasance had not occurred (and, in the case of legal defeasance only, such opinion of counsel must be based on a ruling of the Internal Revenue Service or other change in applicable federal income tax law).